stefanobianda/stefanobianda.github.io/_jobs/J6Viseca.md

 # Notable results
-- Migration of 60+ projects to GitHub Enterprise, preserving history without loss
+- Migration of over 60 projects to GitHub Enterprise, preserving history without loss
-- Implementation of Unit Test in 40+ projects
+- Implementation of Unit Test in over 40 projects (NUnit, XUnit, JUnit, Selenium)
-- TDD methodology in some projects
+- Use of TDD methodology in some projects
-- Utilization of shared CI/CD pipeline by 50+ projects
+- Over 50 projects utilize the shared CI/CD pipeline (Java, .NET, .NET Core, TypeScript, Python, and Docker images)
-- First automatic deploy with Octopus Deploy in PROD environment
+- First automatic deploy with Octopus Deploy in PROD environment (now over 10 projects).
 - Proactive security dependency detection, resulting in the discovery of the first security issue.